wynvern/wynvern/README.md

 ### ℹ️ What I know?

 Currently I'm working on my skills so I can use JavaScript better.
-I learned **Python**, **Html**, and **Css**.
-I really want to learn **C#** and more about full-stack developement
+I've learned *Python*, *Html*, and *Css*.
+I really want to learn *C#* and more about full-stack developement

 ### 💻 What I use?

-I use a poor little laptop that barely runs anything, is it that bad?
-Yes it is but at least i can write code in it.
-The only peripheral on my computer that i love is my keyboar, a **Redragon Kumara Lunar white**
+I was coding stuff on my old laptop from Hp, and now finnaly I have a decent computer...

 ### 📒 My projects!

 If you go to my repositories you will see nothing, that's because I don't want to expose my code *(It's good but i get shy showing it)*.
-I have three bots for discord *(one of them I'm currently working)*, a music player *(my first project)*, and a storage Api called **Twuck**
+I have three bots for discord *(one of them I'm currently working)*, a music player *(my first project)*, and a storage Api called *Twuck*